oracle/olcut/README.md

 jar or war file.
 You can then use getClass().getResource(...) to retrieve the standard configuration file from within the jar file.

+## Command line arguments

+The configuration system has a parser for command line arguments.
+These come in two forms: overrides for configurable fields/global properties, and options written to a supplied struct.

+To get started instantiate a ConfigurationManager with a reference to an options struct and the String array of arguments.

+    class CLOptions extends Options {
+        @Option(charName='i',longName="input",usage="Input file")
+        public File inputFile;
+        @Option(charName='t',longName="trainer",usage="Trainer object")
+        public Trainer trainer;
+        @Option(charName='o',longName="output",usage="Output path")
+        public Path outputFile;

+        public Options otherOptions;
+    }

+    Options o = new CLOptions();
+    ConfigurationManager cm = new ConfigurationManager(args,o);
+    String[] unparsedArguments = cm.getUnnamedArguments();

+Then the manager will validate that the options object doesn't have conflicting names, and parse the arguments into the object.
+Any references to Configurable classes will be instantiated after appropriate overrides have been applied.
+Any remaining unnamed arguments will be stored in the configuration manager for future use.
+Unknown named arguments will throw an instance of ArgumentException, as will errors with parsing etc.

+The ConfigurationManager by default provides three arguments:

+* "-c" or "--config-file", which accepts a comma separated list of configuration files.
+* "--usage" or "--help", which generates an exception that contains the usage message.

+The usage statement is generated from the supplied Options object.
+If the user supplies "--usage" or "--help" the ConfigurationManager throws UsageException which has the usage statement as the message.

+    String[] usageArgs = new String[]{"--usage"};
+    String[] helpArgs = new String[]{"--help"};

+    try {
+        cm = new ConfigurationManager(usageArgs,o);
+    } catch (UsageException e) {
+        System.out.println(e.getMsg());
+        return;
+    }

+### Options objects

+The supplied Options object needs to implement Options.
+Options is a tag interface, with no mandatory methods.
+The processing system looks at the fields of the Options object, if the field is a subclass of Options it's added to the processing queue.
+If the field has an
+@Option annotation then the character, long name, field type and usage statement are extracted for further processing.
+The @Option annotation supports all the types supported by the config system, except for Map.
+Map isn't supported because seriously who wants to parse that out of a String.
+List, Set and the array types are supported as comma separated lists.
+The comma can be escaped by quoting or by a backslash if it's required for a String.
+Configurable objects are looked up by the supplied name, a PropertyException is thrown if the object cannot be found.

+### Overriding configurable fields

+Overriding configurable fields and global properties has a specific syntax.
+Each argument must be of the form "--@componentname.fieldname" or "--@propertyname".
+This overwrites the appropriate field in a component, throwing ArgumentException if the component isn't found.
+For a global property it writes directly to the global property map, even if that property was not defined in the configuration file.

+    String[] args = new String[]{"-c","/path/to/config/file.xml",
+                                 "--input","/path/to/input",
+                                 "--trainer","trainername",
+                                 "--output","/path/to/output"
+                                 "--@trainername.epochs","5"};

+If the above arguments are supplied then the trainer object will be instantiated with the epochs field set to the value 5.

 ## Remote Components